Sefanos/RememberRick/README.md

 # RememberRick
 ## Demo

-Check out the demo of this template at [remember-rick.vercel.app](https://remember-rick.vercel.app).
+Check out the demo of this at [remember-rick.vercel.app](https://remember-rick.vercel.app).

 ## What I Learned in This Project